JohnMichaelTO/docs.oidc-spa.dev/resources/keycloak-configuration.md

 For security-critical apps, users should log in **each visit** and be **logged out after inactivity**.

+**Why?**
+Users accessing sensitive applications should not remain authenticated indefinitely, especially if they step away from their device.
+The session idle timeout ensures automatic logout after inactivity.

 **Steps to enforce this policy:**
 1. **Disable "Remember Me"**:
    - Select <mark style="color:green;">your realm</mark>.